Democrats pick up U.S. governorships but lose Florida, Ohio

 Republicans, meanwhile, were eyeing a potential pickup in Connecticut, traditionally a Democratic state, though Oregon Governor Kate Brown appeared set to prevail in what had been seen as a competitive race.

-In Colorado, Democrat Jared Polis was set to become the first openly gay man to be elected governor of a U.S. state, after NBC News projected him to win against Republican Walker Stapleton.
+In Colorado, Democrat Jared Polis became the first openly gay man to be elected governor of a U.S. state.
 But Democrat Christine Hallquist lost her bid to become the first openly transgender U.S. governor in Vermont, where Republican incumbent Phil Scott won re-election.

 Under Georgia law, if neither Abrams nor Kemp wins a majority of the vote on Tuesday, their battle continues to a December runoff.
 The presence of a third-party candidate on the ballot makes that possibility more likely.